opatiny/chemexper-internship-workbook/bioreactor/procedures/setup-raspberry/setup-raspberry.md

 Exec=chromium-browser --kiosk --force-device-scale-factor=0.80 <urlToGUI>
 ```

 The `kiosk` option allows to enter full screen.
 It is a mode where you cannot really see that you are in a browser, and it is difficult to escape.
+You can however use the following command to kill all windows

 The other option rescales all the contents of the web page, so that it fits the raspi screen a little better.

 You should replace `<urlToGUI>` with the url to the graphical interface.
 We deployed one on [https://bioreactor.hackuarium.org](https://bioreactor.hackuarium.org).